Dear readers of ADxS.org, please forgive the disruption.

 L-Dopa for ADHD

-L-dopa (levodopa, L-3,4-dihydroxyphenylalanine) is an amino acid formed from tyrosine by tyrosine hydroxylase and is a precursor of dopamine, norepinephrine and epinephrine, among others.
+L-dopa (levodopa, L-3,4-dihydroxyphenylalanine) is an amino acid that is formed from tyrosine by tyrosine hydroxylase and is a precursor of dopamine, noradrenaline and adrenaline, among others.

-Levodopa, unlike dopamine, norepinephrine and epinephrine, can cross blood-brain barriers.
-If L-dopa reaches the brain, it is converted there to dopamine and is thus a dopamine prodrug.
+Unlike dopamine, noradrenaline and adrenaline, levodopa can cross the blood-brain barriers.
+Once L-dopa enters the brain, it is converted to dopamine and is therefore a dopamine prodrug.

-L-dopa is commonly used to treat Parkinson’s disease.
+L-dopa is often used to treat Parkinson’s disease.

-It has not yet been shown to be effective for the treatment of ADHD.
-Like dopamine agonists (amantadine), it does not significantly improve hypermotor skills, impulsivity or attention.1
+It has not yet proven to be effective in the treatment of .
+Like dopamine agonists (amantadine), it does not significantly improve hypermotor skills, impulsivity or attention.

-One study found that the increased leg movements of ADHD sufferers during sleep were unaffected by L-dopa,2 even though restless legs are often treated with L-dopa.3
+One study found that the increased leg movements of sufferers during sleep were unaffected by L-dopa, although restless legs are often treated with L-dopa.

-A survey revealed circumstantial evidence that in the rare cases of postsynaptic dopamine receptor hypersensitivity (DARSS), therapy with very low doses of levodopa (VLDT) of 0.5-1 mg/kg/day may also be helpful with respect to ADHD symptoms.4
+A survey revealed indications that in the rare cases of dopamine receptor hypersensitivity (DARSS), therapy with very low doses of levodopa (VLDT) of 0.5-1 mg/kg/day could also be helpful in relation to symptoms.